 Capturing Fall Photography in the Cariboo

-September has arrived, summer is waning and it’s time to get excited because autumn is arriving in the Cariboo!
-As a photographer, it is my favourite time of year to explore the region.
+Summer is behind us, and it’s time to get excited because autumn has arrived in the Cariboo!
+As a photographer, it is my favourite time of year to explore the region and capture fall photography.

 There is something special about this time of year.
 The warm days and cool, crisp nights, along with the sounds of birds gathering in preparation for their journey south and the smells of fallen leaves and ripe fruit fill up the senses.